Radstakes/Validator-Automatic-Failover/README.md

 `journalctl -u autofailover.service -n 100 -f`

-Congratulations, the service is now checking your node periodically for missed proposals.
+Congratulations, the service is now checking your node periodically for missed proposals in the past 3 epochs.
 Once the threshold set has been reached, a transaction manifest to switch your validator to your backup node is created, signed and submitted to the Radix gateway.
 At the next epoch rollover, your validator should automatically stop validating and your backup will take over.

 **Final notes - this method has been tested on Stokenet and Mainnet, but is still experimental.
 Please use at your own risk and understand that I cannot accept any responsibility for unintended consequences, loss of private keys, any funds held on your accounts or the security of your validator owner badge.
 In order to sign programmatically, the private key of the account holding your validator badge needs to be exposed to the script.
 You should therefore ensure that the server or host used to run the script is secure and that access to the file is protected.**